Former Judge of the Supreme Court of India

-He also authored a separate concurring opinion in Abhiram Singh v Commachen case where he widened the scope of Section 123(3) of representation of Peoples Act to hold that politicians addressing the electorates on religion, caste, language will qualify as corrupt practices leading to their disqualification.
+He also authored a separate concurring opinion in the Abhiram Singh v Commachen case where he widened the scope of Section 123(3) of the Representation of Peoples Act to hold that politicians addressing the electorates on religion, caste, language will qualify as corrupt practices leading to their disqualification.

-Along with Justice Deepak Gupta, he ruled in Independent Thought v UOI case that sex with minor wife is rape.
+Along with Justice Deepak Gupta, he ruled in the Independent Thought v UOI case that sex with a minor wife is rape.